Abdulrahman-K-S/Klondlike-Solitaire/README.md

 > How to win Solitaire:

-	- In Solitaire the objective is to get all 4 suits arranged from Ace to King on all 4 Foundation Piles (e.g a foundation pile for the spades another for the diamonds and so on).
+	- The objective is to get all 4 suits arranged from Ace to King on all 4 Foundation Piles (e.g a foundation pile for the spades another for the diamonds and so on).